Extended BMS representations and strings

 $ \bullet$ The massive irreducible representation of $BMS_3$ has the isotropy group SO(2).
 This agrees with that of the massive Poincar\'e particle in three dimensions and it contains this representation.
 While if we included a central charge with a very precise value the isotropy group was enhanced to SL(2,R).
 These isotropy groups agree with those found in references [18,19,20]

 $ \bullet$ The massless irreducible representation of $BMS_3$ has an isotropy group that has two generators even if the central charge $c_2$ is non-zero.
-This contrasts with that for the massless Poincar\'e particle in three dimensions that has an isotropy generators with only one generator.
+This contrasts with that of the massless Poincar\'e particle in three dimensions, whose isotropy group has only one generator.
 However, the commutator of the two generators is ill defined and so it is difficult to make a comparison with the massless Poincar\'e particle.
 To properly understand this result requires further study.

 $ \bullet$ The massive irreducible representation of extended $BMS_4$ has isotropy group SO(2) while the isotropy group of the massive Poincar\'e particle in four dimensions is SO(3).
 As such the former does not contain the latter representation, but we showed that there is a reducible representation of extended $BMS_4$ that does contain that of the massive Poincar\'e particle.